eth-educators/ethstaker-knowledgebase/staking-glossary.md

 Although the data in each [attestation](staking-glossary.md#attestation) is relatively small, it mounts up quickly with tens of thousands of [validators](staking-glossary.md#validator).
 As this data will be stored forever on the blockchain, minimizing it is important, and this is done through a process known as attestation aggregation.

-Aggregation takes multiple attestations that have all chosen to vote with the same committee, chain head vote, and finality vote, and merges them together in to a single aggregate attestation.
+Aggregation takes multiple attestations that have all chosen to vote with the same committee, chain head vote, and finality vote, and merges them together into a single aggregate attestation.

 An aggregate attestation differs in two ways from a simple attestation.
 First, there are multiple validators listed.
 Second, the signature is an aggregate signature made from the signatures of the matching simple attestations.
 Aggregate attestations are very efficient to store, but introduce additional communications and computational burdens.